rmmartins/AzureOpenSource/README.md

 The purpose of this repo is to serve as a curated list of OpenSource resources on Microsoft Azure.
 Feel free to contribute !

-### Tech
+### Learning and Readiness

-Dillinger uses a number of open source projects to work properly:
+List of usefull links to enable you to learn more about OpenSouce at Azure

 * [AngularJS] - HTML enhanced for web apps!
 * [Ace Editor] - awesome web-based text editor